Family Law: Frequently Asked Questions

-Establishing paternity allows the child to receive child support, veteran’s or social security benefits on behalf of their father if he is disabled or dies, and a share of his/her father’s estate.
-Additionally, it can provide the child with more complete knowledge of their family’s medical history and can ensure that they receive proper medical treatment and preventive care.
+Establishing paternity allows the child to receive child support, Veteran’s or Social Security benefits on behalf of their father if he is disabled or dies, and a share of the father’s estate.
+Additionally, it can provide the child with more complete knowledge of their family’s medical history and can ensure they receive proper medical treatment and preventive care.

 How does paternity affect my visitation, custody, and support rights?

-When a child is born outside of a marriage, the father must sign an “acknowledgement of paternity” form to declare his responsibility to his child and to avoid having to determine paternity in court in the future.
+When a child is born outside of a marriage, the father must sign an “acknowledgement of paternity” form to declare his responsibility to his child and to avoid determining paternity in court in the future.
 Without acknowledging paternity, he will forfeit his right to seek custody or visitation of the child.
-Additionally, mothers will not be able to receive support payments without an establishment of paternity.
+Additionally, mothers will not be able to receive support payments without establishing paternity.